TheBrightSparkDev/MakeWebWork/README.md

 Jest while it's likely capable of what I am doing here would be extremely difficult to implement to the level I have implemented in these tests.

 The only way to manually test is to see if you put in good info into the start,end,startpos,endpos,direction properties if so it'll do what you want if not it wont.
 It can be a little difficult to understand initially but it becomes intuitive after a while.

+## selection.js

+If you set debug to true it will run tests to ensure you have set the HTML correctly and it will output it's activity to the page including the connected message.

 # Validator Testing <a name="validator-testing"></a>